mst1711/java-starter/README.md

 Example of configuration file you can see in apps-example.yml file

 If your application needs hdfs access, starter can detect current master node in HA cluster
-and set environment variable hdfs_address with active master address.
+and will set environment variable hdfs_address with active master address.

 Thats all.
 Good luck )